django-cms/django-cms/docs/introduction/plugins.rst

 The ``render_template`` attribute in the plugin class is required, and tells the plugin which :attr:`render_template <cms.plugin_base.CMSPluginBase.render_template>` to use when rendering.

-In this case the template needs to be at ``polls_cms_integration /templates/polls_cms_integration/poll_plugin.html`` and should look something like this:
+In this case the template needs to be at ``polls_cms_integration/templates/polls_cms_integration/poll_plugin.html`` and should look something like this:

 .. code-block:: html+django